‘Destiny 2’ Getting 4K Upgrade For Xbox One X, Double XP Event Coming Next Weekend

 The question of when Destiny 2 will receive Xbox One enhancements was finally answered Thursday evening.
 Bungie shared when Microsoft’s newest console will see the 4K treatment in a weekly update along with plans for a double XP event, changes to the weekly reset, and possibly a clan chat.

-The Xbox One X launched this earlier week without any enhancements for the Xbox One X. Activision responded to an Inquisitr query by stating Destiny 2 will support the new console but the publisher didn’t have anything to announce.
+The Xbox One X launched earlier this week without any enhancements for the Xbox One X. Activision responded to an Inquisitr query by stating Destiny 2 will support the new console but the publisher didn’t have anything to announce.
 Now we know the same December 5 update that will bring the Curse of Osiris expansion and the game’s second season will also deliver 4K and High Dynamic Range (HDR) lighting to the console.

 Destiny 2 already supports an adaptive 4K resolution and HDR for the PlayStation 4 Pro.
-This uses what is called a checkerboard rendering to render an image that looks close to 4K resolution at without actually being 4K.
+This uses what is called a checkerboard rendering to render an image that looks close to 4K resolution without actually being 4K.
 The Xbox One X will render the title at native 4K, per Bungie.

 Before the big December update, Destiny 2 players will get an opportunity to earn double XP in the first Clarion Call event.
 The catch is you will only earn double XP while doing activities with one or more clan members.